OCA/field-service/fieldservice_vehicle/README.rst

 To configure this module, you need to:

 * Go to Field Service > Master Data > Vehicles
-* Create your vehicles and assign them to a person
+* Create your vehicles and assign them to a worker

 Usage
 =====